 - Review and investigate work related accidents, illnesses & injuries. - Make recommendations for effective accident prevention as well as training opportunities. - Assist with compliance of safety practices.

-Questions should be directed to the Director/Building Operations at (785) 532-7332.
+Questions should be directed to the Associate Director/Director of Business Operations at (785) 532-7332.

 3700 Safety